Canon 1100D vs M10

 Both the 1100D and the M10 have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the M10 was followed by the Canon M100.

-So what is the bottom line?
-Is there a clear favorite between the Canon 1100D and the Canon M10?
+So how do things add up?
+Which of the two cameras – the Canon 1100D or the Canon M10 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1100D: